bjzhang/bjzhang.github.io/_drafts/2016-07-21-revisit-arm64-page-table-management-in-linux-kernel.md

 ---

 Several years ago, I read the ARM ARM carefullly when I want to add Cortex-a8 support for nucleus which supported arm9.
-At that time, I understand the basic knowledge of memory mapping in arm architecture.
+At that time, I understand the basic knowledge of memory mapping of arm architecture.
 I thought it is similar in Linux(In theory, it is.
 In practice, the memory management is complex than Nucleus).

 Recently, when I plan to investigate the contiguous hint bit for arm64("66b3923 arm64: hugetlb: add support for PTE contiguous bit" is a start point).
 I realise that I need to really understand that.